AxonC/university-sdi-project/documentation/trekstar-documentation.md

 # Internal Data Structures

-Include explaination of what internal data structures were used.
+Include explanation of what internal data structures were used.

 \newpage

 # Search/Sorting Algorithm

-Include explaination of the search/sorting algo used.
+Include explanation of the search/sorting algo used.

 \newpage